This article is part of a series on elderly care. The series provides important information about caregiving practices.

 Conclusion

-No amount of technology can truly replace the effectiveness of an in-person caregiver.
-In reality, full-time informal care isn’t always a viable option for families.
+No amount of technology can replace the effectiveness of an in-person caregiver.
+But full-time informal care isn’t always a viable option for families, nor is it always necessary.

-Thankfully, technology can work to bridge the gaps, and there are plenty of options for high-end and low-end monitoring systems that can help keep loved ones safe.
+Technology can bridge the gaps, and there are plenty of options for high-end and low-end monitoring systems that can help keep loved ones safe.

-Everyone deserves to feel safe in their home, whether they are elderly, young, rich, or poor.
+Everyone deserves to feel safe in their home.
 Installing surveillance cameras can be a very effective means of achieving this for the most vulnerable people.

 Forgetfulness, delusion, and unusual behavior are common symptoms of dementia that conventional adult monitoring devices, like medical alert buttons and bed alarms for seniors, cannot account for.